Holiday appetizers should be festive. This year, let’s have some food fun starting with this Frosty the Snowman Cheese Ball.

 Edible Features How To

 To make Frosty come to life, he is going to need a few snowman features; nose, mouth, eyes, buttons, etc. We use a carrot and a few black olives for those.
 First for the nose, I cut a triangle sliver out of a carrot.
 Then for the eyes, mouth, and buttons, I used a straw to punch out the circles from sliced black olives.
 Finally, to remove the olives from the straw, I just blew into the opposite end and out they came.
 Now my Frosty didn’t have a hat because I didn’t make time to do one.
 But you can easily take a piece of black construction paper and create one.
-(Note: if you have any ideas on how to create one with food, I’d love to hear them.)
+(Note: if you have any other ideas on how to decorate a snowman cheeseball, I’d love to hear them.)

 - Place all ingredients in a large bowl.
 Beat with a hand mixer on medium-low speed until well combined.

 - Divide the mixture into three sizes (small, medium, large) and place onto three pieces of plastic wrap.
 Cover with the plastic wrap and shape into balls.
 Place the cheese balls in the refrigerator to harden, at least 1 hour.

 - Remove the cheese balls from the refrigerator.
 Roll each ball in the crumbled/grated cheese.
 Place on a serving plate with larger ball on the bottom, followed by medium, and finishing with the small ball.
 To avoid balls from rolling around, press slightly into serving plate.